gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API-?.md

 *I'd strictly advise you to use a code editor (VSCode works for me)*

 **Few things you'll understand the hard way:**
-- pom.xml file has the dependencies.
-If you need something new, search for the maven dependency online and add the required lines.
+- pom.xml file has dependencies.
+If you need something new, search for that maven dependency online and include the necessary lines.
-- imports are necessary and tricky.
+- imports are vital and tricky.

 #### There are 3 major components
 1. Current Weather